mayuresh-savargaonkar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-An industrial engineer with a demonstrated history of working in think tanks, academia, and industry on Autonomous Vehicles (AVs), warranty analytics, and Lithium-ion batteries.
-My expertise lies in building solutions using machine learning, artificial intelligence, Bayesian methods, simulation tools, and engineering/physics principles for the world of automated and connected mobility.
+As an industrial engineer, I have embarked on a remarkable journey spanning think tanks, academia, and industry.
+With an unwavering passion for the automotive domain, my expertise shines in the captivating realm of electric, automated, and connected mobility.
+Harnessing the power of cutting-edge technologies like machine learning, artificial intelligence, Bayesian methods, simulation tools, and the bedrock of engineering and physics, I take great delight in crafting ingenious solutions that propel the boundaries of modern transportation to new heights.

 ---